-Over the years recipes have been created with Protein Powder so people are able to get a cheeky protein meal in the form of a dessert.
-Flapjacks, brownies, mug cakes, but of course the most popular is the humble pancake.
-Whether it is for breakfast, lunch, midnight snack or whatever, if you google protein pancake (like you probably have today) there are countless amount of recipes which you can find, normally with either banana or flour added to them.
+Over the years recipes have been created with protein powder so people are able to get a cheeky protein meal in the form of a dessert.
+Flapjacks, brownies, and mug cakes are all great examples, but of course the most popular is the humble pancake.
+Whether it’s for breakfast, lunch, a midnight snack or whatever, if you Google protein pancake (like you probably have today) there are countless recipes you can find, normally with either banana or flour added to them.

-These are fine however flour is not the greatest thing to consume in quantities and not everyone wants to have their protein pancake with an undertone of banana running through it.
-However this has been cracked and I have a banging low calorie, high protein pancake that has zero flour and zero bananas and the end result is on point, light, fluffy, stackable pancakes which is the perfect pancake to add additional ingredients to it.
+These are fine for a treat.
+However flour is not the greatest thing to consume in large quantities, and not everyone wants to have their protein pancake with an undertone of banana running through it.
+But this problem has been cracked, and I have a banging low calorie, high protein pancake that has zero flour and zero bananas!
+And the end result is on point – light, fluffy, stackable pancakes.
+Best of all, these are the perfect pancakes to add additional ingredients to them.

-My usual start to the day is either a 30 min HIIT workout, preferably incline sprints on a treadmill and I usually have this done by 7 am, once I get home, I am hungry and want something sweet and packed with protein so I can begin recovery before I start my day at work and these pancakes are perfect for this start, allowing replenishing of carbs and getting my protein hit before most people have woken up!
+My usual start to the day is usually a 30 min HIIT workout, preferably incline sprints on a treadmill.
+I usually have this done by 7 am, so once I get home, I am hungry and want something sweet and packed with protein!
+That way I can begin recovery before I start my day at work.
+These pancakes are perfect for this start to the day, allowing my body to replenish its carbs and getting my protein hit before most people have woken up!

 135g rolled oats